-This course describes the historical and contemporary systems of human service and the diversity of minority professionals and client groups.
+This course describes the historical and contemporary systems of human service and the diversity of professionals and client groups.
 The major assumptions and social movements which have contributed to the charitable and governmental responses to human needs will be emphasized.
 Guest speakers and agency visits highlight the course.
 (Prereq.: Junior or consent of instructor.
 Fall)

-Provides field learning experience for the non-major and supplements the required field work of majors (Prereq.: consent of department chairperson)
+Provides field learning experience for the non-major and supplements the required field work of majors (Prereq.: Consent of instructor)